ndiing/ui2/docs/list.md

-# MDListItem => HTMLLIElement
+# MDListItem => MDElement

 ## Properties
 Name | Type | Description
 --- | --- | ---
 list | Array | no description
-valueField | String | no description
-labelField | String | no description
-selectRange | Boolean | no description
+allSelection | Boolean | no description
-selectMulti | Boolean | no description
+rangeSelection | Boolean | no description
-selectSingle | Boolean | no description
+multiSelection | Boolean | no description
-selectAll | Boolean | no description
+singleSelection | Boolean | no description

 ## Methods
 Name | Arguments | Description
 --- | --- | ---
-selectedItems | no args | no description if | this.selectSingle | no description
+notNull | value | no description
-reorderArray | array,oldIndex,newIndex | no description
+labelSecondaryElement | no args | no description

 ## Events
 Name | Details | Description
 --- | --- | ---
-onListContainerSelected | this | no description
+onListItemSelected | this | no description
+onListItemCheckboxInput | event | no description
+onListItemRadioButtonInput | event | no description
+onListItemSwitchInput | event | no description
-onListKeydownCtrlA | event | no description
+onListKeydown | event | no description
 onListItemClick | event | no description
-onListItemDragStart | event | no description
+onListCheckboxInput | event | no description
-onListItemDrag | event | no description
+onListRadioButtonInput | event | no description
-onListItemDragEnd | event | no description
+onListSwitchInput | event | no description